 For the first edition, Dick Bolles (the author of What Color is Your Parachute?) played Obi Wan to my Skywalker.
 Both our books were with Ten Speed Press, a hip, independent Berkeley publisher.
 About twenty years and 75,000 copies later, The Career Guide resides in the Random House galaxy.
 You’ll find testimonials from readers in the far right pane.
 Their most frequent word of praise?
 Inspiring.

 I retired from the practice of psychology in order to write fiction, then decided to revise my self-help book and realized I needed a co-author with more recent career counseling experience.
 The lovely Carrie Pinsky became my Savior in Shining Armor during our extensive refresh.
 In addition to our bios, you can read my story about why I wrote the career guide in the first place.

 What do you want to do with your life?
 The directions for this notebook are a Yellow Brick Road to your personal workplace Oz.
-If you’re already reading the book and want to download the promised forms, you’ll find them here.
-The career notebook is a place to express, record, and organize your ideas as you launch your journey toward greater creativity.
+If you’re already reading the book and wish to download the promised forms, you’ll find them here.
+The career notebook is a place to express, record, and organize your ideas as you figure out a creative path.

 Buy the book from any of these sellers: